Sustainable fashion: Business models

-There is a multitude of emerging business models.
+There are many emerging business models.

-Patagonia: The gold standard for many in corporate responsibility.
-They are a certified B-Corp, repair clothing through their Worn Wear program, use recycled materials extensively, and are vocal activists for environmental causes.
+Patagonia is often seen as the gold standard for many in corporate responsibility.
+This is mainly due to their B-Corp certification, their clothing repair program (Worn Wear), the extensive use of recycled materials, and being very vocally active for environmental causes.

+Research on fashion and luxury business models has highlighted tensions between sustainability objectives and prevailing industry practices.
+Studies note that while sustainability is increasingly integrated into corporate strategies, it often conflicts with business models based on rapid product turnover, exclusivity, or constant novelty.
+In both fast fashion and luxury contexts, sustainability initiatives are frequently shaped by marketing considerations, creating gaps between public commitments and operational changes within supply chains.
+As a result, scholars argue that sustainability in fashion functions not only as a material or design concern but also as a strategic business decision that requires alignment between branding, production practices, and long-term value creation.

 Circular models

 Some business models go under the name of "circular fashion," inspired by the idea of a circular economy.
 Much of the work on circular fashion builds on initiatives in the 1990s and onwards by scholars such as Lynda Grose, Kate Fletcher, Rebecca Earley, Mathilda Tham and Timo Rissanen, especially the thinking around the "metabolism" of garments and wardrobes, "zero waste" production, and the focus on the whole life cycle of garments.

 In a circular economy, all forms of waste are returned to the economy or reused efficiently, i.e., the value of the materials is maintained as long as possible.
 In a circular fashion economy, products are consumed as long as their maximum value is retained.
 Products are designed for durability, and once discarded, they become raw material for new manufacturing, closing the loop through methods like rental, repair, recycling, and second-hand sales.

 The "cradle-to-cradle" model, a circular system named after the 2002 book with the same name by Michael Braungart and William McDonough, has been a popular proponent of circular fashion.
 Most textile fibers in consumer fashion are amalgamations of various materials to achieve flexible or aesthetic properties, and thus not optimal for circular reproduction.
 Although all work with textile waste as their raw material, it is often from pre-consumer origins as it is easier to sort and process.
-On March 30, the European Commission published the EU Strategy for Sustainable and Circular Textiles.
+On March 30, 2022, the European Commission published the EU Strategy for Sustainable and Circular Textiles.

 Closed-loop supply chain management has become a central element of sustainable fashion operations.
 Instead of disposing of unsold or damaged products, these systems aim to reuse, remanufacture, and recycle items to regenerate value and reduce environmental harm.

 Research also indicates that fast-fashion brands have adopted some of the models in response to consumer pressure and environmental regulations, incorporating remanufacturing and carbon-reduction strategies into their production and sourcing decisions.